Members and Collaborators - LINDES: Linguistic Descriptions of English

 Vasilica Mocanu

-Vasilica is an early-stage career researcher in Applied Linguistics and an assistant professor at the University of Salamanca.
+Vasilica is a researcher in Applied Linguistics and a tenure-track professor at the University of Salamanca.
 Her mixed methods research within the field of applied and sociolinguistics delves into the relationship between language and identity under globalizing processes that trigger human mobility.
 Vasilica has graduated in English Studies and she obtained her MA in Teaching English as a Foreign Language from Universitat de Lleida.
 In 2019, she received her doctoral degree with a dissertation on the implications of study abroad for identity development.
 Vasilica has been a visiting research fellow at Simon Fraser University, Vancouver, Canada (2017) and at the Institute of Multilingualism – University of Fribourg, Switzerland (2018).

 Agata Zelachowska